kjkubik/stock-analysis/README.md

 # stock-analysis
 stock-analysis

+Goals:
+1) Find the total daily volume and yearly return for each stock.

 Terms Covered:

-Daily volume: Total number of shares traded throughout the day
+Volume: Total number of shares traded within a given period of time.

 Yearly return: Percentage difference in price from the beginning
                of the year to the end of the year.